orianemgn/Space-explorer/README.md

 ## The project

-Wander is a react application to.....
+Space Explorer is a react application to.....

 ## How can I see it?